turgu1/ESP-IDF-InkPlate/README.md

 (August 20th, 2022)

-Added support for waveform in EEPROM retrieval for Inkplate-10:
+Added support for the waveform in EEPROM retrieval for Inkplate-10:
 - A new class, `NVSMgr`, has been added to support the use of a *virtual* EEPROM, as per the Arduino environment.
-The library does initialize the access to the nvs partition unless the users' application disable it using the new parameter to the Inkplate constructor named `bool init_nvm`.
-If so, the end user's application must call the Inkplate::setNVSInitialized(true) once the nvs initilization has been done in it's own code.
-This is to insure access to the EEPROM content by the Inkplate10 driver.
+The library does initialize the access to the nvs partition unless the users' application disables it using the new parameter to the Inkplate constructor named `bool init_nvm`.
+If so, the end user's application must call the Inkplate::setNVSInitialized(true) once the nvs initialization has been done in its code.
+This is to ensure access to the EEPROM content by the Inkplate10 driver.
-- Methods to support the EEPROM retrieval and burning has been added and available to the user's applications (from the inkplate.hpp include file).
-The burnWaveformToEEPROM takes an additionnal optional parameter to override the default EEPROM size of 512.
-It also compute the checksum of the waveformData structure before writing it to the EEPROM:
+- Methods to support the EEPROM retrieval and burning have been added and available to the user's applications (from the inkplate.hpp include file).
+The burnWaveformToEEPROM takes an additional optional parameter to override the default EEPROM size of 512.
+It also computes the checksum of the waveformData structure before writing it to the EEPROM:

 ```
   bool getWaveformFromEEPROM(waveformData * w);